The OFFICIAL website of Seattle’s Favorite Clown!

 Among the items that are in deep storage is a metal trash can lid that was signed by local musicians, including members of Soundgarden and Queensrÿche, and presented to J.P.
 Patches at the video release party for his VHS tapes at Tower Records in 1992.
 You can see the trash can lid at about 01:13 minutes into the video below.

 Chris Cornell, Soundgarden frontman, recalls how the name of the band’s album Superunknown was inspired by J.P. in this video.
 You can make out Soundgarden and Pearl Jam drummer Matt Cameron’s signature on the lid above.

-In 1992, Soundgarden invited J.P. to introduce them at their homecoming show at the Paramount after touring the world with Guns N’ Roses.
-Soundgarden had just exploded onto the worldwide scene and the crowd was going crazy, tearing up seats and doing what kids at rock concerts do.
+On March 5th and 6th, 1992, Soundgarden invited J.P. to introduce them at their homecoming shows at the Paramount after touring the world with Guns N’ Roses.
+Soundgarden had just exploded onto the worldwide scene and, on the second night, the crowd was going crazy, tearing up seats and doing what kids at rock concerts do.
 Until J.P. asked them to quiet down and told them they weren’t being very good Patches Pals.
 Everyone immediately calmed down and started behaving themselves.
 The power of The Clown.

 Duff McKagan, bassist for Guns N’ Roses, grew up in Seattle and was a Patches Pal.
 After Chris’s passing in 2012, Duff wrote this Seattle Weekly article about the impact J.P. had on Seattle musicians and how it made them a little bit different.
 “The importance of J.P.
 Patches may not make any sense to any of you under the age of, say, 34 or 35–and will certainly not make any sense to those of you outside our area–but J.P.
 Patches, to people like me who grew up under his watchful and hilarious eye, informed us all about a unique sense of humor that had so much to do with the formation of the identity of this town.
 I’m serious.”